pholat/GitTutorial/README.md

 to decide what changes shall stay in his repository ( or even made new ones ).
 After merge is complete merge commit has to be made as a memorial to this fatal occasion.

->Remember:
+> Remember:

->#####10.1) When you start merge you can always pause it - it will stop merging procedure, but
+##### 10.1) When you start merge you can always pause it - it will stop merging procedure, but
->it won't change repository state.
+it won't change repository state.
 To continue merge:
->        `$git merge --continue`
+        `$git merge --continue`
->and to abort merge:
+and to abort merge:
->        `$git merge --abort`
+        `$git merge --abort`
->After merge abortion you might want to clean your repository
+After merge abortion you might want to clean your repository

->#####10.2) Merging binary files is most often a mess, it's better to select one from "theirs" of "ours"
+##### 10.2) Merging binary files is a mess, it's better to select one from "theirs" of "ours"
->#####10.3) Merge ends with merge commit.
+##### 10.3) Merge ends with merge commit.
 That means that you can merge and merge again one
->file as many times as you wish.
+file as many times as you wish.
 It also means that you can add manual changes to the code.
->Fe: #warning During merge I might broke something"
+Fe: #warning During merge I might broke something"
->#####10.4) Use mergetool - it will nicely show you what are the changes, and automatically solve
+##### 10.4) Use mergetool - it will nicely show you what are the changes, and automatically solve
->many conflict.
+many conflict.
 You have to browse it though - machines also makes mistakes.
 (Although you will
->see the problems during compilation most often).
+see the problems during compilation most often).

-######Mergetools:
+###### Mergetools:
 ~~~
 I personally used: kdiff, meld, vimdiff. (first two window programs, last one terminal program )
 kdiff: installation on windows automatically connects everything you want, that means you have